clintonbrito/recipes-app/README.md

 <li><a target="_blank" rel="noopener"href="https://clintonbrito.com/recipes-app">clintonbrito.com/recipes-app (soon)</a></li>

 <br>
-<p>You can view the watch the presentation of the project through the link below:</p>
+<p>You can watch the presentation of the project through the link below:</p>
 <li><a target="_blank" rel="noopener"href="https://clintonbrito.com/recipes-app/watch">Presensation at the end of Front-end module of Trybe course (soon)</a></li>